anastazya/docker-elk/README.md

-# Elastic stack (ELK) on Docker SIMPLIFIED version
+# Elastic stack (ELK) on Docker SIMPLIFIED version 7.17.2 <= This branch will remain at ver.
+7

 Run the latest version of the [Elastic stack][elk-stack] with Docker and Docker Compose.